Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation

 MCR involves circuit transformations that can increase or decrease the number of $T$ layers, thereby suggesting a broader class of rewrite rules beyond the reach of existing compiler strategies.
 This insight opens opportunities for compiler design, circuit synthesis, and algorithm-based optimization.
-A key direction for future work is to design a compiler that incorporates an MCR-based gate swapping technique toward further $T$-count reduction.
-However, simply adding such a rule to existing optimization passes is not sufficient, since the number of possible MCR candidates grows exponentially with the system size, making brute-force exploration computationally infeasible.
-Addressing this challenge requires developing a search strategy that partitions the circuit into manageable subcircuits and selectively explores promising regions.
+However, global exploration of equivalent circuit representations becomes computationally infeasible, since the search space induced by MCR-based rewrites grows exponentially with the system size.
+The MCR Compiler proposed in this work maintains scalability by restricting the search to a subspace defined by the partition of the circuit into $T$~layers.
+MCR candidates are examined only across neighboring layers, allowing the optimization procedure to remain tractable even for large circuits.
+A natural direction for future work is therefore to extend the exploration beyond this restricted subspace while preserving scalability.
+Promising approaches include Monte Carlo-style strategies that probabilistically insert identity circuits to expose additional MCR opportunities, as well as divide-and-conquer methods that exploit structural patterns of the target circuits.
 Once developed, the performance of such a compiler can be evaluated on representative datasets, such as the \textit{Reversible Benchmarks}~\cite{reversible_benchmark}.